microsoft/php-sdk-binary-tools/README.md

 - `7za`, `zip`, `unzip`, `unzipsfx`
 - `wget`

-## Not included
+## Optional, not included

-These are not included with the PHP SDK, but might be useful for the compilation and other tasks.
+These are not included with the PHP SDK, but might be useful.
 While Visual C++ is the only required, the others might enable some additional functionality.
-Care yourself about making them available on your system.
+Care yourself about making them available on your system, if relevant.

-- `Git`        - optional, useful for PHP source management
+- `Git`        - useful for PHP source management
-- `Cppcheck`   - optional, used for static analysis
+- `Cppcheck`   - used for static analysis
-- `clang`      - optional, useful for experimental builds and for static analysis
+- `clang`      - useful for experimental builds and for static analysis
-- `ICC`        - optional, useful for experimental builds
+- `ICC`        - useful for experimental builds

 # Usage

+The PHP SDK should be unzipped into the shortest possible path, preferrably into the drive root.

+Usually, the first step to start the PHP SDK is by invoking one of the suitable starter scripts.
+This automatically puts the console on the correct environment relevant for the desired PHP build configuration.

+It is not required to hold the source in the PHP SDK directory.
+It could be useful, for example, to simplify the SDK updates.

 ## Basic usage example

 - `git clone https://github.com/OSTC/php-sdk-binary-tools.git c:\php-sdk`
 - `cd c:\php-sdk`
 - `git checkout new_binary_tools`
-- either run or click on `phpsdk-vc14-x64.bat` in the SDK root
+- either run or click on `phpsdk-vc14-x64.bat` in the PHP SDK root
-- `cd` to c:\php-sdk and click on `phpsdk-vc14-x64.bat` in the SDK root
+- `cd` to c:\php-sdk and click on `phpsdk-vc14-x64.bat` in the PHP SDK root
 - `phpsdk_buildtree phpmaster`
 - `git clone https://github.com/php/php-src.git && cd php-src`, or fetch a zipball
 - `phpsdk_deps --update --branch master`
 - do the build, eg. `buildconf && configure --enable-cli && nmake`

-TODO more extensive documentation on the wiki
+TODO more extensive documentation on the wiki.

-## Staying compatible with the older version of the SDK
+## The old way

 - `git clone https://github.com/OSTC/php-sdk-binary-tools.git c:\php-sdk`
 - follow the instructions on the PHP [wiki page](https://wiki.php.net/internals/windows/stepbystepbuild "PHP wiki page")

+# Customizing

+A sript called phpsdk-local.bat has to be put into the PHP SDK root.
+If present, it will be automatically picked up by the starter script.
+A template for such a script is included with the PHP SDK.

+# Upgrading

+- backup phpsdk-local.bat
+- backup the source trees, contained in the PHP SDK root
+- move the PHP SDK folder into trash
+- download, unpack and the new PHP SDK version under the same path

 # Extending

 The SDK tools are KISS and should be kept so.
 Basic tools are implemented as simple batch script.
 The minimalistic `PHP` is available for internal SDK purposes.
 It can be used, if more complexity is required.
-If you have an idea for some useful tool, please open a ticket or PR, so it can be discussed, implemented and added to the SDK.
+If you have an idea for some useful tool or workflow, please open a ticket or PR, so it can be discussed, implemented and added to the SDK.
+By contributing an implementation, you should also accept the SDK license.

 # Pitfalls

 - SDK or PHP sources put into paths including spaces might cause issue.
+- SDK or PHP sources put into too long paths, will cause an issue.
 - If Cygwin is installed, it might cause issues.
 If it's unavoidable, to have Cygwin on the same machine, ensure SDK preceeds it on the PATH.
 - Tools, based on MSYS2, only accept paths with forward slashes.